shahab-24/AL-MADINA-FOODS/README.md

 ---

 ## 📝 Project Overview
-AL-MADINA FOODS is a **community-driven food-sharing and surplus reduction platform** designed to connect individuals, reduce food wastage, and ensure efficient food distribution.
+FoodShare Hub is a **community-driven food-sharing and surplus reduction platform** designed to connect individuals, reduce food wastage, and ensure efficient food distribution.
 Users can add, manage, and request food items while tracking expiration dates.
 The platform integrates authentication and CRUD functionalities to provide a seamless experience.

 ## 🛠️ Technologies Used
 <p>